 - 7 tbsp Chocolate Sauce (recipe below), warm or at room temperature

 In a small saucepan, bring the heavy cream to a boil.
 Remove from the heat and slowly begin to add the chocolate, stirring with a wooden spoon or spatula.
 Stirring gently, stir in the butter, piece by piece followed by the chocolate sauce.

 Notes: If the chocolate glaze is too cool (i.e. not liquid enough) you may heat it briefly in the microwave or over a double boiler.
 A double boiler is basically a bowl sitting over (not touching) simmering water.

-It is best to glaze the eclairs after the glaze is made, but if you are pressed for time, you can make the glaze a couple days ahead of time, store it in the fridge and bring it up to the proper temperature (95 to 104 F) when ready to glaze.
+It is best to glaze the eclairs after the glaze is made, but if you are pressed for time, you can make the glaze a couple of days ahead of time, store it in the fridge, and bring it up to the proper temperature (95 to 104 F) when ready to glaze.

 Chocolate Sauce: Recipe from Chocolate Desserts by Pierre Hermé (makes 1½ cups )

 - ½ cup crème fraîche, or heavy cream